facelessuser/coloraide/docs/src/markdown/color.md

 ```

 If a deregistration was desired, the `deregister` method can be used.
 It takes a string that describes the plugin to
 deregister: `category:name`.
-Valid categories are `space`, `delta-e`, and `fit`.
-If the given plugin is not found,
+Valid categories are `space`, `delta-e`, `cat`, and `fit`.
+If the given plugin is not
-an error will be thrown, but if this notification is found to be unnecessary, `silent` can be enabled and the there will
+found, an error will be thrown, but if this notification is found to be unnecessary, `silent` can be enabled and the
-be no error thrown.
+there will be no error thrown.

 ```playground
 class Custom(Color): ...